brcostamendonca/binance-futures-trading-bot/README.md

 You can backtest your strategy by running the backtest mode.
 To do that, you need to:

 1. Configure the properties for your backtest in `config.json`.
-2. Tap the commands `npm build:test` and `npm run test` to run the backtest.
+2. Tap the commands `npm run build:test` and `npm run test` to run the backtest.
 3. When the backtest ends, it generates a log file in the folder `logs` and an html report in `reports`.
 You can consulting these to evaluate the performance and profitability of your strategy (note that the results in real will be a little different cause of the funding rates).

 ## Configure the Telegram Channel